Milena Dragićević Šešić

 Milena Dragićević Šešić presenting a lecture in Minsk, Belarus.

-Milena Dragićević Šešić (born 3, February 1954 in Trogir, Croatia) is a Serbian academic and the founder of the UNESCO Chair on Interculturalism, Art Management, and Mediation. Šešić is an alumna and former president of the University of Arts in Belgrade, involved in the development and realisation of over fifty projects on cultural policy in countries around the world, including Southeast European countries such as Montenegro, Romania, Serbia, Croatia, and Bulgaria.
+Milena Dragićević Šešić (born 3, February 1954) is a Serbian academic and university professor.
+She is the founder of the UNESCO Chair on Interculturalism, Art Management, and Mediation. Šešić is an alumna and former president of the University of Arts in Belgrade, involved in the development and realisation of over fifty projects on cultural policy in countries around the world, including Southeast European countries such as Montenegro, Romania, Serbia, Croatia, and Bulgaria.
 She is a professor emerita of the University of Arts in Belgrade. Šešić is also an expert in cultural policy and management and has consulted for UNESCO, the Council of Europe, the European Cultural Foundation, and the British Council.

 Early life and education

-Šešić was born in Trogir, Croatia, at the time in the Socialist Federal Republic of Yugoslavia.
+Šešić was born in Trogir, Croatia, at the time in the Federal People's Republic of Yugoslavia.
 She attended the Faculty of Dramatic Arts, University of Arts in Belgrade, and completed her basic studies there in 1975.
 After this, she pursued further studies at Paris 8 University Vincennes-Saint-Denis and Université Paris-Descartes.
 She then studied at the University of the Arts, Belgrade, in 1981 where she completed her master's studies with a focus in French cultural policy. Šešić defended her doctoral dissertation to the University of Belgrade's Faculty of Philology and became a Doctor of Literary Sciences and Communication Studies in the year 1990.